-I have tested Hostinger multiple times for one month, and these are the results.
+I have tested Hostinger (Single Shared plan) multiple times for one month, and given below are the results.

-As I’ve said above, the LiteSpeed cache plugin was enabled by default.
+As I’ve mentioned above, the LiteSpeed cache plugin was enabled by default.
 Apart from that, I didn’t make any performance tweaks.

 - WordPress installation with ten images & some sample content

 - Tested using GTmetrix